 Section 80EEA : Deduction on the Home Loan Interest

-In this post, we will dive deep into the deduction under Section 80EEA of Income Tax.
+In this post, we will discuss the deduction under Section 80EEA of Income Tax. let’s look at each section in detail:

 How to claim deduction u/s 80EEA?